ElijahCuff/Android-Hooker/README.md

 ## Server Setup
 - Grab the PHP Frontend Files
 - Upload to a hosting provider, ByteHost or 000WebHost for free examples
+- Get your Firebase Server Key
+- Enter into command.php

 ## Launching Application